 Figure 2.
-Results of Multiple Correspondence Analyses calculated from the genotypes at the nine nuclear exons.
+Results of Multiple Correspondence Analyses calculated from the genotypes at the nine nuclear genes.
 The analysis was repeated five times iteratively with subsets of populations to detect finer phylogeographic structure.
 Colors and names correspond to the mitochondrial lineages.
 In A, the black ellipse highlights three samples from the contact zone between Rif and Mid-Atl.
 Blad-Mehd is highlighted twice in D and E to illustrate its intermediate position between the Southern Atlantic and Middle-Atlas populations.

 Population NJ trees inferred from both p-distances (Figure S4) and Nei distances (Figure 1B) supported a structure similar to that of the MCA.
-The Rif, N-Atl and Mara groups are separated from the others by relatively long branches, while populations from the southern Atlantic coast, Mid-Atl and S-Yah appear closely related.
+The Rif, N-Atl and Mara groups are separated from the others by relatively long branches (although Mara is closer to the other populations than to Rif and N-Atl), while populations from the southern Atlantic coast, Mid-Atl and S-Yah appear closely related.
 Both genetic distances did not yield completely concordant topologies, especially regarding the position of M-Bou, which is alternatively placed close to N-Atl or S-Atl.
 On both trees, Blad-Mehd has an intermediate position, suggesting an effect of admixture between several genetic groups.

 3. Isolation by Distance tests